Tough c interview questions

 }

-Explanation: fun is pointer to function.
-If memory model is TINY, SMALL or COMPACT then default pointer will near and output will be 2 other wise output will be 4.
+Output: The output depends on the memory model.
+Explanation: The function fun is a pointer to a function.
+If the memory model is TINY, SMALL, or COMPACT, the default pointer is near, resulting in an output of 2.
+Otherwise, the output will be 4.

 (3)What will be output of following c program?